MiloszZiemniak/MiloszZiemniak/README.md

 - 👋 Hi, I’m @MiloszZiemniak
-- 👀 I’m interested in Mountainbiking and Skiing
+- 👀 I’m interested in Mountain Biking and Skiing
 - 🌱 I’m currently learning JavaScript and Python
 - 📫 How to reach me ziemiaaak@gmail.com